Bronze Age Stone Circle

 Withens and Eyam Moor II this

-Unlike Wet Withens which stands on a western slope both Eyam Moor III and II stand on a gentle eastern slope that leads down towards the valley of the River Derwent and Burbage Brook with the rock outcrop of Higger Tor beyond.
-When I visited in late summer the stones were nearly totally overgrown and it was difficult to make out the structure of the circle - as can be seen from the photographs above.
+Unlike Wet Withens which stands on a western slope both Eyam Moor III and Eyam Moor II stand on a gentle eastern slope that leads down towards the valley of the River Derwent and Burbage Brook with the rock outcrop of Higger Tor beyond.
+When I visited in late summer the stones were nearly totally overgrown and it was difficult to make out the structure of the circle - as can be seen from the photographs on this page.

 Back to Map | Home